Being one of the most established brands in the world and a leader in petrol and convenience stores, 7-Eleven is a favoured franchise of many lenders.

 - Financial reports

-- Equipment maintenance (you will still be responsible for daily cleaning).
+- Equipment maintenance (you’ll still be responsible for daily cleaning)

 Unlike a normal business, you don’t own the lease as the franchisee.